RhetTbull/textinator/README.md

 ## Installation

-Download and open the latest installer DMG from the [release](https://github.com/RhetTbull/textinator/releases) page then drag the Textinator icon to Applications and follow instructions below to grant Full Disk Access.
+Download and open the latest installer DMG from the [release](https://github.com/RhetTbull/textinator/releases) page then drag the Textinator icon to Applications and follow instructions below to grant Desktop access and optionally grant Full Disk Access.

 To launch Textinator the first time you'll need to right-click on the app icon and select "Open" otherwise you may get a warning about unknown developer as the app is not signed with an Apple Developer ID.

 ![Installer DMG](images/installer.png)